sonyaverma19/Illumio_Take_Home/README.md

 3. Having read the VPC Flow Logs Amazon page (https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html) that was sent via email, I opted to structure the VPC Log based on the default log version.
 4. As such, all attributes in my sample log are based off that, and the dstPort and protocol data are strings 6 and 7 in accordance with Amazon's VPC Log order.
 5. The first line of the lookup table has dstport,protocol,tag in plaintext.
 The sample flow log does NOT have any such header to mimic the AWS VPC Logs.
 6. On Line 45 in vpc_log_parser.py, I validate that protocol data is either "tcp" or "udp", assuming that these are the only two protocols present in the log.
-It was an assumption I had to make to filter out bad data.
+It was an assumption I made based on the instructions.
 7. If there is no such port-protocol mapping, then the tag is classified as "untagged."
 8. The output files are plaintext files encoded in utf-8.